Bankruptcy and General Practice

 Can I plead guilty with an explanation?

-Yes, but your explanation will not reduce the charge.
+Yes you can plead guilty with an explanation, but your explanation will not reduce the charge.
 In most cases, it will not be reviewed or considered.

 What can I expect in court?